 (ie. 54 & 55, 56 & 57, 78 & 79, 96 & 97 and kinda 9 & 10)

 As a warning, the numbered ethics prefaced with ”duplicate” is a warning in itself.
-The exception is Ethic 9 and 10, which identify as false positive in terms of a duplicate correlation.
-Ethic 9 introduces the reader to the watch-world of the english language and ironically in the foundations from which we see further.
-Ethic 10 introduces the claim that proof from abstraction was hellenic in origin.
+The exception is Ethic 9 and 10, which are false positives in terms of being statistically significant.
+Ethic 9 introduces the reader to the watch-world of the English language and ironically in the foundations from which we see further.
+Ethic 10 introduces the claim that proof from abstraction was Hellenic in origin.
 54 and 55 are bonified (opposed to bona fide) literary instances intended to compound the sense of singularity at the intersection between meta and physics.
 56 and 57 refer to the small measurable differences we fictionalize and then try to realize.
-I intentionally went against this wisdom, with extreme prejudice, to face a social problem with no immediate answer any time in the near or subsequent future.
+I intentionally went against this wisdom, with extreme prejudice, to face a social problem with no immediate answer at any time in the near or subsequent future.
 The last subheading in Chapter 29 is called Social Inflationary Theory, partially because it’s a gentle tap for cosmology yet fundamentally the theory might actually work with the right social momentum and functional planning to construct this concept into a working sustainable social narrative.
-My vulnerability is right in front of you with the the Social Inflationary Theory; George Steiner opened in Grammars of Creation with a merciful surrender to the peers, poets and politicians that might be reading, “the wounds of negativity”, as Søren Kierkegaard called the scathing scalpel of the critic.
+My vulnerability is right in front of you with the Social Inflationary Theory; George Steiner opened in Grammars of Creation with a merciful surrender to the peers, poets and politicians that might be reading, “the wounds of negativity”, as Søren Kierkegaard called the scathing scalpel of the critic.
 It’s easy to criticize, it’s even easier to do nothing, solving a problem is the only one of the three that is intrinsically motivating.
-Duplicate instances 78 and 79 are Cartesian as it relates with skepticism, whereas 96 and 97 are just restating the algorithm with a whole lot of Eudaemonia through in with instrumental good measure.
+Duplicate instances 78 and 79 are Cartesian as it relates with skepticism, whereas 96 and 97 are just restating the algorithm with a whole lot of Eudaemonia thrown in and instrumental-ness for good measure.

 Standing on the shoulders of Newtonian Giants

 Shoulders contain should so I leave this as an ethical instance because of the axiomatic necessity these rubrics of knowledge play in the house built by Newton.
-I “should” also point out that the giants don’t end at Newton, they are pre-Socratic at times and others, Tobe Determined, will be revealing.
+I “should” also point out that the giants don’t end at Newton in this historical recollection, they are pre-Socratic at times and others, Tobe Determined and will be revealing.
 I realize that the reader will have no idea what these references are and I will remind you that I will continue to push you to the footnotes for further elaboration and explanation.

 The novelty of Ctrl-F for searching terms within this book continues with the search for religion.
 Not once in this book of Ethics is religion even mentioned.
 This wasn’t intentional but here we are.